If you’re planning a weekend away or longer break, here are some of the best things to do in Cornwall

 The Rainforest biome houses the largest rainforest in captivity, full of stunning plants.
 These include the world’s largest flower – the Titan Arum, also known as the corpse flower.
 The Mediterranean biome hosts a landscape featuring plants you’d find in temperate regions such as South Africa, California and Western Australia.
 And outside in the gardens, you can also enjoy summer concerts and family attractions.

-The outdoor gardens at the Eden Project are now open, and the Rainforest and Mediterranean biomes will be open from 4th July 2020.
+The Eden Project is now open to visitors.
 You will need to pre-book tickets before your visit, which you can do on the Eden Project website.